There's Still Time to Apply for Spring Admission.

 Harness 21st-century tools to help communities lift themselves.
 Volunteers work with development banks, nongovernmental organizations, and municipalities to strengthen infrastructure and encourage economic opportunities in communities.
 They frequently teach in classroom settings and work with entrepreneurs and business owners to develop and market their products.
 Some Volunteers also teach basic computer skills and help communities take advantage of technologies such as e-commerce, distance learning, and more.

-If you choose Community Economic Dev., take three courses from the following areas:
+If you choose Community Economic Dev., you will take three courses from the following areas:

 • Business or Public Administration